 A dental bridge spans the gap where a missing tooth once was, filling the space with a synthetic tooth.
 Like a bridge over a river, most dental bridges need support at either end, although cantilever bridges are an exception.
 Fitting a bridge requires reshaping the abutment teeth and capping them with crowns to hold the bridge securely.

-Who Needs Dental Bridge?
+Who Needs a Dental Bridge?

-Anyone who has missing or damaged teeth may be a candidate for dental bridges.
+Anyone with missing or damaged teeth may be a candidate for dental bridges.
 Without something to occupy gaps, the remaining teeth can shift position and alter your bite.
 These changes can lead to jaw pain, headaches, and an increased risk of periodontal disease.
 Bridgework is more than a cosmetic procedure; it is essential to dental health.
 Bridges serve a number of purposes:

 - Restoring a healthy bite to facilitate chewing

 - Reducing damage to remaining teeth from a misaligned bite

 - Restoring self-confidence after an accident or injury